-My fiction and essays have appeared in many journals and magazines, and I’ve published three collections of short fiction.
-In October, 2022, my first novel, Breathing Lake Superior, will be published by Brick Mantel Books, a marvelous literary press in St. Louis, Missouri.
-Ordering information for that book and some early reviews appear in another link.
-In addition, elsewhere on this site, you can find information about my short story collections, and you can read recent stories and essays published by online journals.
+My fiction and essays have appeared in a wide variety of journals and magazines, and I’ve published three collections of short stories and a novel.
+I am delighted to announce that St. Martin’s Press will publish my new novel, Life, and Death, and Giants, in Fall, 2025.
+Ordering information and early reactions to this novel appear here.
+In addition, elsewhere on this site, you can find information about my previous books, and you can read a few stories and essays published in online journals.

 I love the work I do at UW Oshkosh, where I’ve been a professor of American Literature, Nature Writing, and Fiction Writing since 1992.
 I enjoy the company of my students, and I treasure the opportunity to introduce them to the literature that has enriched my life for a half-century.